-When you are ready to apply for benefits, you can do so online or by phone.
+When you are ready to apply for benefits, you can do so online, by phone, or in person.
 For information on applying for benefits, please visit dcpaidfamilyleave.dc.gov or call 202-899-3700.

 What to Expect After You Apply